 Workers’ Compensation Claim Form (DWC 1 Form)

 A DWC1 form is the workers’ compensation claim form and the first step in the workers’ compensation process.
 Submitting a DWC1 form is the official declaration stating you have been injured at work.
-Many people believe a doctor’s visit creates a claim for their workers’ compensation case, but this is not true.
+Many believe a doctor’s visit creates a claim for their workers’ compensation case, but this is not true.
 After notifying your employer you have been injured, they should provide you with the DWC1 form.
 Visit Sacramento Workers’ Compensation Attorneys, P.C. if you need help filling out a DWC1 form.

-It is essential you fill out the DWC1 claim form to the best of your ability.
+You’ll need to complete the DWC1 claim form to the best of your ability.
 If you have issues filing a DWC1 claim, a Sacramento workers’ compensation attorney can help.
 Your employer is required to give you the DWC1 form within one business day of your injury notification.
 You are then expected to complete the DWC1 form within one business day after you receive it.

 Section seven is for your social security number.
 This section of the DWC1 form can be a problem if you don’t have a social security number under your name.
-If you do have a personal social security number, don’t forget to write it down in this section.
+If you have a personal social security number, don’t forget to write it down in this section.
 If you use someone else’s social security number for employment, you should not use that number.
-Instead, leave that section of the DWC1 form blank.
+Instead, leave that section of the DWC1 forms blank.

 Lastly, in section nine, you sign the form.

 After signing, you will return the form to your employer, who will complete the second half of the form, sections ten through eighteen.
 Your employer will often complete their portion of the form before they give it to you.
 However, if they do not show you the form, this could cause concern.
 You can click here to download the DWC1 form or contact a Sacramento Workers’ Compensation Attorney who will help you fill out the form.